kavithachunduri/kavithachunduri.github.io/check-before-u-cook/readme.md

  ###### Post-MVP

-	Post MVP, additional widgets which give nutritional information on the food and Recipe by calories
+ Additional widgets which give nutritional information on the food and Recipe by calories